 Within Teamwork, you can create external companies on your site to represent different departments.

-Note: The Teams feature (currently in Beta) allows you to use teams directly in your owner company to organize your employees.
+Note: The Teams feature allows you to use teams directly in your owner company to organize your employees.

 Go to the People area of your site and select the Companies subsection.